criminal court

 Successful completion of diversion usually results in the dropping of charges or the expungement of the criminal record if the defendant was first required to plead guilty before receiving diversion.

 A bench trial means the judge renders the verdict rather than a jury.
-A court trial requires the judge to be the sole trier of facts as well as the law.
+A court trial requires the judge to be the sole trier of both the facts and the law.

 The Criminal Trial

-At a criminal trial, the prosecution and defense counsel present their evidence through lay and expert witness testimony, documents, and other forms of physical evidence.
+At a criminal trial, the prosecution and defense counsel present their evidence through lay and expert witness testimony, documents, and all forms of physical evidence.

 The judge’s role is to rule on all contested issues of law, including whether certain forms of evidence will be admitted into evidence.